-- All books must have been written at least 50 years ago; therefore, books must have been written by1966 to qualify for this challenge.
+- All books must have been written at least 50 years ago; therefore, books must have been written by 1967 to qualify for this challenge.
 The ONLY exceptions are books published posthumously.
 Recent translations of classics are acceptable.

 - E-books and audiobooks are eligible!
 You may also count books that you read for other challenges.

-- The deadline to sign up for the challenge is March 1, 2016.
-After that I will close the link and you'll have to wait until the next year!
+- The deadline to sign up for the challenge is March 1, 2017.
+After that, I will close the link and you'll have to wait until the next year!
 Please include a link to your original sign-up post, not your blog URL.
 Also, make sure you add your link to the Linky below, NOT IN THE COMMENTS SECTION.
 If I don't see your name in the original Linky, YOU WILL BE INELIGIBLE.
 If you've made a mistake with your link, just add a second one.

 - You do NOT have to list all the books you're going to read for the challenge in your sign-up post, but it's more fun if you do!
 Of course, you can change your list any time.
 Books may also be read in any order.